How to Merge a Word Document and a PDF: A Complete Guide

 - Chunk the operation: Process files in batches of 50–100 pages, then combine the intermediate PDFs.

-- apply parallel processing: Modern applications like PDF‑XChange Editor or Nitro PDF can apply multiple CPU cores, dramatically reducing total runtime.
+- apply parallel processing: Modern applications like PDF‑XChange Editor or Nitro PDF can work with multiple CPU cores, dramatically reducing total runtime.

 - Compress judiciously: Use lossless image compression (e.g., ZIP) for diagrams while applying JPEG compression to photographic content, balancing file size and visual fidelity.